-If you’ve clicked on this article, chances are, you’re probably looking into a career in dog grooming.
-It takes more than just a passion for dogs to succeed in this career.
-You’ll need to learn the ins-and-outs of working with dogs, proper grooming technique, and pet first-aid to respond to emergency situations.
+If you’ve clicked on this article, chances are, you’re probably looking into a pet grooming career.
+It takes more than just a passion for animals to succeed in this career.
+You’ll need to learn the ins-and-outs of working with pets, proper grooming technique, and pet first-aid to respond to emergency situations.
 You can learn all this through apprenticing or school, but do you need a license to top it all off?

 Whether you’re a freelancer or you work as part of a larger grooming company, you’ll need to get your training somewhere.
 You can choose to apprentice after an establish groomer or you can take a grooming course.
 The one you choose will depend on what’s available to you.